- General practices

 - You may ask students to submit questions at the end of each class and begin the following class by responding to the most common question.

-- Consider arranging a midterm evaluation of the class with TLS.
+- Consider arranging a midterm evaluation of the class.

 - Use student response systems in classrooms to assess students’ comprehension of key concepts.